nitrozyna/FDR-Metabolomics/readme.md

 Prerequisites:
 [Anaconda](https://docs.anaconda.com/anaconda/install/)

-No that that Anaconda is a requirement because when using Spec2Vec, only Anaconda install will make sure that a [RDKit package](https://rdkit.org/) is installed properly.
+Note that Anaconda is a requirement because when using Spec2Vec, only Anaconda install will make sure that a [RDKit package](https://rdkit.org/) is installed properly.
 The ```pip``` version of installing Spec2Vec does not guarantee this package will work properly.

 ### Create an Anaconda environment
 ```conda create -n fdr-metabolomics python=3.8```